 Unbelievable!
 It’s the first of December already!
 In Greece, every first of a month we wish everyone “Καλό Μήνα” or a “Good Month!”
-I hope most of you are in a holiday spirit… I’m not yet, but that’s something that will certainly change within this weekend, because hopefully I’ll finally get around to decorate for Christmas!
+I hope most of you are in a holiday spirit… I’m not yet, but that’s something that will certainly change within this weekend, because hopefully I’ll finally get around to decorate for Christmas to kick-start the festive season!
 I’ve also promised my son to bake him my most popular marble cake.
 Do any of you have any exciting plans for the weekend?
 Perhaps, for this new month?
 Or, any wishes?
 Personally, I wish for more kindness…The older I get, the more I admire kind people.
 It’s a quality that overpowers and overshadows everything else.
 And so I truly want more kindness for everyone… and naturally, I want to be kinder myself!

 Time to start off with this weekend’s collection of reading links.
 The first one is a link about space-saving alternative to a Christmas tree.
 It has some great ideas and you know great ideas are usually born out of necessity.